The Department of Financial Planning & Budget Services:

 Joseph Hill • ESEA Title I Non-Public Coordinator

 I have been in education for 19 years, as a teacher, Assistant Principal, Principal, Directing Principal.
 I have worked in three different districts.
 I started in MPS as a student, worked as a teacher and Assistant Principal, then moved to West Allis to be a Principal.
 I later became the Directing Principal in Racine and now ESEA Coordinator for MPS.
 While being a principal and coordinator I am also teaching for EduCate and Grand Canyon University supervising potential future administrators.

-Michael Betts - ESEA Assistant
+Michael Betts • ESEA Assistant

 I am a Bradley Tech High School graduate, class of 2011.
 After high school I worked at City Hall through the Earn&Learn Youth Internship Program.
 I then interned with Milwaukee Public Schools and was hired as a permanent employee in August of 2013.
 As a Title I assistant, I provide website and office support for our department's work with non-public school providers.
 In my free time I am continuing to pursue my college education.

-Cynthia Mendoza - Administrative Assistant II
+Cynthia Mendoza • ESEA Administrative Assistant III

-I have worked for Milwaukee Public Schools for 22 years.
+I have worked for Milwaukee Public Schools since 1/3/1991.
 My job assignments throughout my career in Milwaukee Public Schools provide evidence of my emphasis on continual professional growth and my ability to adapt to changing circumstances.
-My career began as a bilingual school secretary 1 (10-month) from 1991-1994.
+My career began as a bilingual school secretary I (10-month) from 1991-1994.
 I was then promoted to Elementary Head Secretary from until October 2005 when I was transferred to Milwaukee Education Center Middle School.
-At Milwaukee Education Center I served as a bilingual school secretary 1 (year round) and was assigned to assist the 6th, 7th, and 8th grade bilingual parents/students with transportation, enrollment and was also assigned to overseeing schoolwide incoming/outgoing student records.
+At Milwaukee Education Center, I served as a bilingual school secretary I (year round) and was assigned to assist the 6th, 7th and 8th grade bilingual parents/students with transportation, enrollment and was also assigned to overseeing schoolwide incoming/outgoing student records.
 After two days at MEC I under -filled in the data processing position from 11/1/2005-3/13/2006.
-In March 2006 I was promoted to data processing secretary 12 –month position and by April 2006 I took over responsibilities for the bookkeeper.
+In March 2006 I was promoted to data processing secretary 12 –month position and by April 2006, I took over responsibilities for the bookkeeper.
 At that point I passed the School Secretary II Exam and received a promotion to head secretary 6/12/2006.
-As head secretary I was the assistant to the Principal, managed six secretaries, and kept the responsibilities as the bookkeeper from 6/12/2006-7/1/2010.
+As head secretary, I was the assistant to the Principal, managed six secretaries, and kept the responsibilities as the bookkeeper from 6/12/2006-7/1/2010.
 Due to closing of Vel Phillips (formerly MEC) I interviewed and accepted the head secretary position in the Title I Office.
 In August 2011, I passed the clerical skills assessment and was given the title change of Secretary II on 10/3/2011.
 As of July 2016 I was promoted to ESEA Administrative Assistant III.